Last Updated on 05/20/2023 by Glynn Willard

 This is because we stopped briefly every hour to stretch, use the rest room, dump our tanks, fill water and patron a grocery store.

-Knowing and accepting this in advance really helps to diminish the anxiety.
+Knowing and accepting this in advance is a great way to diminish any anxiety.

 • Begin Looking For Fuel At Half Tank